paulhibbitts/otessa-2024/pages/introduction-to-docsify-this.md

 You can further modify the appearance of web pages by using the provided CSS classes or even your own custom CSS classes directly in a Markdown file, increasing flexibility and control of pages.

 ## Hosting Markdown Files
-To host Markdown files for Docsify-This, you can use platforms like GitHub, Codeberg or your own Webserver.
+To host Markdown files for Docsify-This, you can use platforms like [GitHub.com](https://github.com/)(recommended), [Codeberg.org](https://codeberg.org/), a static file hosting service, or your own Webserver.
 You only need the URL of a Markdown file to start publishing with Docsify-This.

 ## Leveraging Git and GitHub/Codeberg
 Using Git and platforms like GitHub or Codeberg enhances collaboration and version control